All Episodes

 We want to be very clear about this.

-Eric Holder's gonna end racial profiling, and Obama said he had a meeting up there yesterday at the White House with Al Sharpton, who may as well be the vice president now, and said this is in fact, let me before moving up, let me grab that soundbite, and I've put it at the bottom of the stack,
+And Obama said he had a meeting up there yesterday at the White House with Al Sharpton, who may as well be the vice president now, and said, this is, in fact, let me, before moving up, let me grab that soundbite, and I've put it at the bottom of the stack.

-so let me let me if I grab soundbite number two and three, because this this is Obama yesterday at the uh the old executive office building, the OEO, after meeting with law enforcement community leaders, we have two sound bites, they both matter.
+So let me, let me, if I grab soundbite number two and three, because this is Obama yesterday at the old executive office building, the OEO, after meeting with law enforcement community leaders, we have two soundbites.

-And that is a simmering distrust uh that exists between too many police departments and Too many communities of color.
+And that is a simmering distrust that exists between too many police departments and too many communities of color.

-Too many uh individuals, particularly young people of color do not feel as if they are being treated fairly.
+Too many individuals, particularly young people of color, do not feel as if they are being treated fairly.

 And as I said last week, when any part of the American family does not feel like it is being treated fairly, that's a problem for all of us.